sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-12/README.md

 **OP_PUSH_TX** can be used to verify whether the SighashPreimage is the preimage of the current transaction.

 sCrypt implements the **OP_PUSH_TX** algorithm and encapsulates it into the standard contract function `Tx.checkPreimage`, which is used to verify whether the incoming parameters are the preimage of the current transaction.
-Usually we do this check in the first statement of the function.

 ```solidity
 contract OP_PUSH_TX {